 - Excuse Plot: Romantic Comedies have been built on less but the central conflict is, "my girlfriend has an organ from my late wife" is weird but not exactly life-denying.

-- Orphaned Punchline: "I told you, I don't want no brown bananas!"
+- Orphaned Punchline: "I told you I don't my brown bananas!"

 - Survivor Guilt: Grace has a version of this, since she knows that she's only alive because someone else is dead.

 - That Came Out Wrong: Grace's grandfather gives her some well-meant reassurance when she's self-conscious about her scar:Marty: You're beautiful, and no one's going to notice your chest.Grace: Thanks a lot.

 - Titled After the Song: Dean Martin's 1957 hit of the same name, which naturally appears on the soundtrack.

 - Token Black Friend: Charlie is Bob's best friend, and the only prominent black character.